How to Day Trade ETFs: A Complete Strategy for SPY, QQQ, and IWM

 Once your setup appears, execution is simple.

-• Profit Targets: Your first target could be the next key level of resistance.
-A 2:1 reward-to-risk ratio is the minimum we look for.
+- Profit Targets: Your first target could be the next key level of resistance.
+A 2:1 reward-to-risk ratio is the minimum traders can look for.

 Real Trading Simulation: A QQQ Reversal Using Market Internals